bailey27/syncplaylists/README.md

 syncplaylists first *DELETES* any .m3u playlist files there, and it also *DELETES* any .m4a or .mp3 files that are there that aren't in the iTunes playlists you specified.

 Then it copies any songs that aren't already there and writes .m3u playlists files for each iTunes playlist you specified consisting of the name of a song on each line.
 It copies only .m4a and .mp3 files.
-It skips .m4p files because they won't work in the car.
+It skips .m4p (DRM-protected) files because they won't work in the car.

 syncplaylists always sorts the songs alphabetically by name and ignores leading "A" and leading "The" as well as ignoring track numbers.